Havana Tunnel

 Havana Tunnel is a route under the Havana Bay, built by the French company Societé de Grand Travaux de Marseille between 1957 and 1958.
-The president of the Republic Fulgencio Batista planned to expand the city to Habana del Este with a new suburb, and a new connection between Havana Vieja and the east side across Havana Bay was required.
+The president of the Republic Fulgencio Batista planned to expand the city to Habana del Este with a new suburb, and a new connection between Habana Vieja and the east side across Havana Bay was required.